mohsincl/Digit-Recognizer/README.md

 # Digit-Recognizer
-Classification of handwritten numerical digit images from the famous MNIST dataset Edit Add topics
+Classification of handwritten numerical digit images from the famous MNIST dataset